index.gif button

 The purpose of this on going article is to give some guidance on what the above average well-built computer contains.
 This is not the ultimate gamer machine nor is it the ultimate CAD machine or over clocking machine.
 It is a machine that will do all those tasks very nicely.

-These are the specifications that will updated as required.
+These are the specifications that will be updated as required.
 All prices and part numbers are for reference only and reflect those prices and part numbers available on the date of publication.
 On any given weekend Hard Drives, Memory, Input Devices or other items on this list are on sale at some very attractive prices.
 If the specs are good, go for it.

 Major changes have been made this month, so look for the differences from before.

-DVD: This is not strictly required, just a convenience.
+BDW: This is not strictly required, just a convenience.

-DVD+/-RW: Every week I see these in the paper for ~$30.00 on sale.
+DVD+/-RW: Every week I see these in the paper for ~$25.00 on sale.
 Since these devices do everything the CD-RW does and much more, it’s time to change.
 You will notice that I have not used the Light Scribe technology.
 In my opinion, it is too slow, too expensive (disks) monochrome and is not needed or used by most of the people I know that have purchased them.
 [See: www.LightScribe.com & www.MeritLine.com - Light Scribe technology]

 Input Devices: Wireless and optical is the way to go if you can.
 [See: Pointing Devices.]

 Speakers: These are good speakers, but I have a tin ear.
 Use your own tastes to select the best speakers for you.
-[Options, see: Speakers.
-Shop around!
-Also Check out Specials from www.Directron.com for Refurbished Speakers!
-Wow!
-They sound excellent!
-Or www.Amazon.com]

 Networking: Here I have chosen a wired Router [10/100BaseT] for speed.
-For Laptop users you may want to substitute an 802.11g wireless device for a few dollars more.
+For Laptop users you may want to substitute an 802.11n wireless device for a few dollars more.
 Even with the wireless Router, I would still hardwire the desktop computer and leave the slower wireless access to the laptop.

 Maybe now is the time to consider using removable trays and two extra hard drives instead of one.
 This would make restoring the entire drive much simpler.
+Be sure to turn off the drive after you clone.

-Memory: With the price of memory, it would be silly to install less than 2GB of RAM.
-Now is the time to upgrade to 4GB installed RAM.
-Even though Windows will not use more than 3GB for programs, it still will use the extra GB for video and its own housekeeping.
+Memory: With the price of memory, it would be silly to install less than 4GB of RAM.
+Now may be the time to upgrade to 8 GB installed RAM.
+The 64 bit Windows will use all the memory you can put on the Mother board.

 Your comments are welcome.
 Joe Whinery